 "Well," Harry said after a moment, "then Chamberlain tried to think of how he could get close to Hogwarts without making people suspicious or attracting too much attention.
 He quit his teaching job and started a new career as a joke dealer.
 It gave him a perfect cover to go anywhere.
 He also knew Professor Flitwick, which got him into the castle."

-"What was that wooden disk that you and Ginny found?" asked Percy.
-"Did he create it?"
+"What were those wooden disks that you and Ginny found?" asked Percy.
+"Did he create them?"

-Harry shook his head.
-"No, and he got a lucky break there.
-As Dumbledore told us, McGonagall created it because she was starting to use the Pensieve heavily.
-The runes give extra protection and power to the Pensieve, so —"
+"Yes, the blank one and the one we found in the bedroom in my house, and he got a lucky break there.
+As Dumbledore told us, McGonagall created one because she had begun to use the Pensieve heavily.
+The runes give extra protection and power to the Pensieve, so—"

 "You bloody well didn't sleep!"
 Ron exclaimed.